dbushenko/trurl/README.md

     trurl <command> [parameters]
-      update -- fetch the updates from repository create <project_template> <name> -- create project of specified type with specified name new <template> <parameters_string> -- create file from the template with specified parameters, wrap it with "" list -- print all available templates
+      update -- fetch the updates from repository create <project_template> <name> -- create project of specified type with specified name new <name> <template> <parameters_string> -- create file from the template with specified parameters, wrap it with "" list -- print all available templates
       help <template> -- print template info
       help -- print this help